Skip to content

 Altar of Morgus: Tallow Bone Summoning

-It is now possible to summon additional bones to all Mausoleums except the Crucible Mausolem.
-The player can collect Tallow of Bone Summoning from the Furnace of Deathsmoke (on the Mausoleum floor selection screen) and from the Abyss wandering Bone Collector (purchased for 10,000gp).
-Each can be obtained once per week.
+Bone tallow lets you make more bones available at class-specific Mausoleums.
+The player can collect Tallow of Bone Summoning for free from the Furnace of Deathsmoke (on the Mausoleum floor selection screen) and from the Abyss wandering Bone Collector (purchased for 10,000gp).
+Each can be obtained once every 7 days.

-By using two Tallows at the Altar of Morgus, the number of claimed bones in that Mausoleum can be reduced by one.
+By using two Tallows at an Altar of Morgus, the number of claimed bones in that Mausoleum can be reduced by one.
 This means that a previously 'emptied' Mausoleum could then produce one extra (random) Adventurer from that Mausoleum's list.
 Other than the consumed Tallow, there is no other cost to doing this, and it is ecouraged to be done regularly as it increases the game's otherwise limited bone resource.
+There are strategy suggestions to use this to maximum advantage below.

 Altar of Morgus: God of Death's Favor

 The one bone per visit limit can be increased by making a sacrifice of 100 Gems at the Altar of Morgus.
-After paying the Gems, a one hour countdown will begin during which time you will be allowed to open up to three doors per visit to the Mausoleum.
+After paying the Gems, a one hour countdown will begin during which time you will be allowed to open up to three doors per visit to the Mausoleum before the remaining doors lock.
+You can leave and re-enter the mausoleum as many times as you want during that hour, opening up to three chests each time.
 Note the warning though, that the number of enemies, including wandering necrocores, is increased.
-Because there is no inherent limit on leaving and reentering the Mausoleum, this is considered a rahter low-value use of Gems and is discouraged.
+Because there is no limitation on simply leaving and reentering the Mausoleum, this is considered a rather low-value use of Gems and is discouraged.

 Mausoleum Guide Protection